WestGrid/visualizeThis/_posts/2018-10-22-dell-monitor.md

 image: dellMonitor.jpg
 ---

 Entered our 2018 *Visualize This!* Challenge yet?
-We have a new prize up for grabs, generously donated by Dell EMC.
+We have a new prize up for grabs, a 43" Dell 4K monitor, generously donated by Dell EMC.

 <img src="{{ site.baseurl }}/assets/img/dellEMCLogo.png" width="300" />